 Are you looking for furniture movers, Removals Docklands – E14 or removals and storage option?
 Pick&Move are leading providers in removals services for home and office in Docklands and Canary Wharf.

-We have the expertise and resources needed for safe furniture removals in Docklands, specialising in local, intercity,and international moves.
-Our Removals team in the heart of Docklands and Canary Wharf can be call upon within short notice to arrange your moving and storage needs.
+We have the expertise and resources needed for safe furniture removals in Docklands, specialising in local, intercity, and international moves.
+Our Removals team in the heart of Docklands and Canary Wharf can be called upon within short notice to arrange your moving and storage needs.

 Moving Office in Docklands can be challenging, that’s why you need the experts Pick&Move Business removals team

-Successful office removals is no light task.
+Successful office removals are no light task.
 It’s not just the physical relocation but the coordination and planning that can take a heavy toll.
-We plan ahead to minimised any downtime when relocating your premises.
+We plan ahead to minimise any downtime when relocating your premises.
 Pick&Move Docklands removals, we are here to help you move to your new office in the quickest time possible.
 You can request a Pre Move Survey to help us access your requirement.

 We can store your office Files and business furniture!

 PICK7MOVE Furniture removals and storage saves you time and money.
-We are operator of Mobile Storage in Docklands E14, stress free unlike self storage options portable storage units the most cost effective option in the market today saving you significant amount of money and time compare to DIY self storage alternative Pick&Move can offer multiple storage solutions for you and your business.
+We are an operator of Mobile Storage in Docklands E14, stress-free unlike self storage options portable storage units the most cost-effective option in the market today saving you a significant amount of money and time compared to DIY self-storage alternative Pick&Move can offer multiple storage solutions for you and your business.
 Whether it’s a growth issue, a space issue or downsizing; we have the right solution for you.

 Why Not Consider Our Man and Van Hire in Docklands.

-Low cost moving solution in Docklands E14 with our “Man and Van Hire” if you have small home or flat or maybe small to medium size office whatever the distance you pay on hourly rate you also the choice of any of our services we can
+Low cost moving solution in Docklands E14 with our “Man and Van Hire” if you have a small home or flat or maybe small to medium size office whatever the distance you pay on the hourly rate you also the choice of any of the services we can

 pack, dismantle and reassemble your furniture tailoring each client’s needs and requirements into a flexible package.